-Johnson Lumber began life in Carthage New York in 1977 when the Johnson brothers David, Ron, Robert and father Harold wanted to pursue another business.
+Johnson Lumber was founded in Carthage New York in 1977 when the Johnson brothers David, Ronald, Robert and father Harold wanted to pursue another business.
 The business happened to be a sawmill.

-In 1980, Robert and Ron built a new mill on route 26 just outside of Carthage where production jumped to 7,000 (bf) per day with a total of four employees.
+In 1980, Robert and Ronald built a new mill on Route 26 just outside of Carthage where production jumped to 7,000 (bf) per day with a total of four employees.
 The land was previously owned by their Grandmother, Robin Johnson.

 In 1984 the brothers created Johnson Log Homes which created another outlet for their products as well as boosting employment at the mill and in the construction division.

 From 1985 to 1988 the brothers ran a logging operation to supply the mill with their own logs.
-This practice was discontinued to focus on their primary business, the sawmill operations.
+This practice was discontinued in order for them to better focus on their primary business, the sawmill operations.

-On October 14th 1994 at 4:00 pm, the sawmill caught fire and was completely destroyed.
-Ron and Robert made the decision to rebuild the mill and continue the business.
+On October 14th, 1994 at 4:00 pm, the sawmill caught fire and was completely destroyed.
+Ronald and Robert made the decision to rebuild the mill and continue the business.

 In 1996 kiln #3 was added and employment went to 25 employees.